29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 1- Stay informed

-OK so this one is a really good one.
-I like to do periodical internet searches about fibromyalgia.
+OK, so this one is a really good one.
+I like to do periodic internet searches about fibromyalgia.
 Of course, by now, I know what Fibro feels like for me.
-But honestly, reading somewhere that someone else feels the same, well it’s reassuring.
+But honestly, reading somewhere that someone else feels the same, well, it’s reassuring.

 In other words, your bones and muscles.
-And that made sense, since those were the chief complaints from Fibro Warriors everywhere.
-But here is where it becomes fascinating: new research shows that Fibro might actually be a central nervous system dysfunction.
+And that made sense since those were the chief complaints from Fibro Warriors everywhere.
+But it becomes fascinating here: new research shows Fibro might actually be a central nervous system dysfunction.

 BOOM!
 That just happened!
 One bombshell for us in the Fibro War!
-Why is that important you ask?
-Well, because now millions of us are validated in the knowledge that what we already knew is now a scientific fact.
+Why is that important, you ask?
+Millions of us have validated that what we already knew is a scientific fact.

 And that, my friends, is why you want to stay informed.
-It gives you reassurance, validation, new and old knowledge blended in one big place.
+It gives you reassurance, validation, and new and old knowledge blended in one place.

 2- Budget your energy